 How Does Oversubscription Work?

-Oversubscribed IPOs generate a shortage in shares that usually results in a higher price or additional shares being issued, which results in greater capital funding — also called the IPO proceeds — for the now-public corporation.
+Oversubscribed IPOs generate a shortage in shares that usually results in a higher price or additional shares being issued, which can lead to more capital being raised for the now-public company.
+These funds are also called the IPO proceeds.

 This contrasts with “undersubscription” for IPOs.
 Undersubscribed IPOs are caused by the converse scenario happening, where there’s insufficient investor demand to buy all available shares at the listed IPO price.